Browsing Category

 In any case, out of this massive antique mall containing thousands and thousands of items I only found a handful that interested me from an investment perspective.
 About one-third of the items in the shop should have simply been thrown into the nearest dumpster.
 Humanity certainly wouldn’t have lost anything worth mentioning.

-But let's talk about the antiques I discovered that I found intriguing.
+But let’s talk about the antiques I discovered that I found intriguing.
 Now, keep in mind that when I talk about these items I am not wholesale endorsing them as investments.
 There are a lot of vintage and antique items out there that fall into a gray area.
 They have some investable attributes, but fall short in other critical areas.
-Anyway, I just want to make it clear that the items I'm listing are not generally on par with the superlative investment grade antiques that I regularly feature in the Antique Sage Spotlight section my website.
+Anyway, I just want to make it clear that the items I’m listing are not generally on par with the superlative investment grade antiques that I regularly feature in the Antique Sage Spotlight section of my website.

 The first item I found was a carved ebony or blackwood tobacco jar.
 I am not certain of the exact tropical hardwood used for this piece, but it was a very dense and naturally dark colored.
 I am fairly certain that it was a native African species.